 French Casement Window

-French casement windows have two sashes that can be cranked open for dual ventilation and can offer you a wide-open view.
-Our foldaway casement cranks can stay clear of roomside window treatments, and both sashes firmly lock with a single handle.
+French casement windows come with two sashes that can be cranked open for dual ventilation and can give you a wide-open view.
+Our foldaway casement cranks are able to stay clear of roomside window treatments, and both sashes firmly lock with a single handle.

 Push-Out Casement Windows

 Push-out casement windows function with a turn of a handle and a light push.
 Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in place while open.
-The contemporary version is crafted with a narrower frame to complement the style of the existing windows in your home.
+The contemporary version is crafted with a narrower frame to accompany the style of the other windows types.

 Push-Out French Casement Windows

-Push-out French casement windows are created with dual sashes that swing open from the middle with a gentle push and can provide you an unobstructed view.
-They are made with matching handles; traditional wide, wood sash frames; and historical stays that hold them open wide.
+Push-out French casement windows are created with dual sashes that swing open from the center with a light push and offer an unobstructed view.
+They're made with matching handles; traditional wide, wood sash frames; and historical stays that hold them in the open position.

 In-Swing Casement Windows

-In-swing casement windows open in to your house, versus outside.
+In-swing casement windows open inward, versus outward.
 Just turn the handle and pull.
-They’re ideal for places where a swing-out sash can get in the way, for instance above a flower box or near a sidewalk.
+They’re ideal for areas where a swing-out sash can get in the way, for instance above a flower box.

 In-Swing French Casement Windows

-In-swing French casement windows feature dual sashes that pull open into your home, as opposed to swinging outside.
-Unlike normal two-wide casement windows, these windows can provide an unobstructed view.
+In-swing French casement windows feature dual sashes that open inward.
+Unlike normal two-wide casement windows, these windows give an unobstructed view.

-With European styling, tilt-turn windows offer dual functionality.
-The sash opens on two sides to increase airflow.
-Simply turn the handle 90 degrees to swing the window sash open to the inside for a great view and a gentle breeze.
-Or, if you want just a small amount of fresh air, a 180-degree turn of the handle tilts the sash in to vent from the top.
+With European styling, tilt-turn windows provide dual functionality.
+The sash opens on two sides for additional airflow.
+The handle can be turned 90 degrees to tilt the window inward for the most breeze.
+A 180-degree turn of the handle tilts the sash in to vent from the top.

-Hopper windows are comparable to awning windows, but they vent at the top and open inward to your home instead of outside of it.
-Hopper windows are normally installed over doors and other windows to allow for additional light and ventilation.
+Hopper windows are comparable to awning windows, but they vent at the top and open inward, instead of outward.
+Hopper windows are usually installed over doors and other windows to add additional light and ventilation.